On Choosing the Poems

 Given that this poem was written in 1863, only a few years after Emily Dickinson truly began to isolate herself in her father’s house, it seems reasonable that this poem would extol the virtues of isolation.
 During Dickinson’s time, the word “tree” had two contradictory symbolic meanings: it could represent the cross that Christ was crucified on, signaling martyrdom and misery, or it could represent heavenly delights.
 Clearly, this poem uses trees to portray isolation under the latter symbolism, as a choice in life to be appreciated rather than feared.

 Dickinson saw isolation as embodied by trees precisely because trees possessed power, which women of her era did not typically have, holiness, which Dickinson struggled personally to define and attain, and reciprocity with the environment and an aura of mystery, two traits that her reclusiveness helped to develop.
 Even in a gesture of dissatisfaction with her life–giving the trees more legal rights to property than she had–Dickinson ironically retains the luxury of ambiguity.
 In her seclusion, unlike in public society, she was uniquely free to voice opinions and then to qualify them, to declare and then to contradict.
-Just as the four trees draw the eyes of passerby to the acre that they inhabit, so too do these four pillars of isolation cast the poem as a shrewd ode to solitude.
+Just as the four trees draw the eyes of a passerby to the acre that they inhabit, so too do these four pillars of isolation cast the poem as a shrewd ode to solitude.

 Bloom opon the